scottvr/fambigen/README.md

 * `word1`: (Required) The first word, which is read from left to right.
 * `word2`: (Optional) The second word, which is read when the image is rotated 180 degrees.
 If omitted, the script will create a palindromic ambigram of `word1`.
 * `-f, --font`: (Optional) The full path to the `.ttf` font file you wish to use.
 Defaults to Arial.
+* `-f2, --font2`: (Optional) The full path to ia second `.ttf` font file you wish to use.
+Defaults to font1.
 * `-s, --strategy`: (Optional) The generation strategy to use.
 Choices are `centroid`, `principal_axis`, `outline`, and `centerline_trace`.
 Defaults to `outline`.
+* `--uniform-glyphs`: (Optional) Scale fonts to the same size before operating on them.
+* `--noambi` : (Optional) Disables ambigrammitization, allowing for font compositing only.

 ### Examples